7202 W. Hefner Rd.

 Curry Chicken Stew

 When I found out that the Curry Chicken Stew was a Persian dish I had to order it, and when I found out how good it tastes I had to go back to order it again.
 This also definitely gets my seal of approval, especially with the Dill Rice shown in the photo.
-The curry is not spicy like Indian or Thai curries, but does have a rich mixture of spices.
+The bulk of the dish is potato with enough chicken to make it more tasty and filling.
+I would describe the curry as yellow curry, with just a little bit of spiciness (it is spicy enough for my taste but I think it certainly would not be objectionable to those who are not as used to spicy food).

 Oregano Chicken is available in five different forms: sandwiches, salads, bowls, Bigger Plates, and arepas.
 Thankfully, though, they are all the same delicious oregano chicken (cooked with virgin olive oil, herbs, and lemon juice).
 The salad was my favorite form of it because of the fact that the chicken tends to be spicy, and the lettuce is an offset to this.